 Many people with addictions are ashamed and do not tell their employer about their potential disability and need for accommodation.
 While this is a very personal decision and may be your best option, it could prevent you from getting the support you need at work to keep performing your job well.

 If your employer does not know about your disability, it will not know of your need for accommodation.
 For example, if you are embarrassed about going to AA meetings and leave work to attend without informing your supervisor, you may be disciplined or even terminated, despite the absence of being related to your disability.
 These are deeply personal issues and it is important to know and understand your rights as they apply to your workplace.

 If you have questions or concerns, or feel you have been discriminated or retaliated against because of an alcohol or drug related disability, we encourage you to contact an attorney who is fully versed about these matters and can provide professional counsel.

-Halunen Law Partner Kaarin Nelson Schaffer is a formidable force.
-Comfortable in the courtroom and at the negotiation table, she represents employees who have experienced discrimination, harassment, retaliation and other illegal conduct in the workplace.
+Halunen Law Partner Mack Reed is a formidable force.
+Comfortable in the courtroom and at the negotiation table, he represents employees who have experienced discrimination, harassment, retaliation and other illegal conduct in the workplace.